SayanMitra7/Unified-Mentor/README.md

 ## Features
 - **Search Functionality:** Easily find mentors based on expertise, availability, and location.
-- **Profile Creation:** Users can create detailed profiles that showcase their skills and experiences.
 - **Messaging System:** Built-in chat feature to communicate between mentors and mentees.
 - **Scheduling:** Integrated calendar for setting up meetings and sessions.